mavlink/mavros/README.md

 mavros\_msgs package
 --------------------

-This package contain messages and services used in mavros.
+This package contains messages and services used in mavros.

 Support forums and chats
 ------------------------

-Please ask your questions not related to bugs/feauture requests on:
+Please ask your questions not related to bugs/feauture or requests on:

 - [px4users Google Group (Mailing List) ](https://groups.google.com/forum/#!forum/px4users)
 - [Mavros on Gitter IM](https://gitter.im/mavlink/mavros)